EIivaras/SocialNetwork/README.md

 # Running the Code: #
 To run the code, 2 things are required:
 * Python must be installed.
 * The python MySQL connector must also be installed.
-It can be installed by running `python -m pip install mysql-connector`.
+It can be installed by typing and running `python -m pip install mysql-connector` into whatever terminal you use on your machine.

 Assuming the above two items are installed, the code can be run via a simple: `python Main.py` in the terminal window.
 The first thing the application will do is prompt the user for a mysql server running somewhere.
 Simply type the host address, username and password as directed and the application will connect to the MySQL server before creating the database (which we have called `budgetBook`) and populating it with the sample data we pulled from a kaggle dataset [1], albeit converted into a friendly format for insertion into our database.